scikit-learn-contrib/skope-rules/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sklearn-template's documentation!
+Welcome to fraude_to_rules' documentation!
 ============================================

+This project can be useful to anyone who wishes to do supervised classification under interpretability constraints: explicit logical rules have to be used for classifying data.
+This project is particularly suitable for supervised anomaly detection, i.e. imbalanced classification.
+Application domains include fraud detection, predictive maintenance, intrusion detection, churn detection.

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
-It comes with a `template` module which contains a single estimator with unit tests.
+This project comes with a `ftrules` module which contains a single estimator with unit tests, along with examples and benchmarks.

     .. toctree::